Castles in Japan

 After destruction by fire, current castle tower was rebuilt in 1854.

-Uwajima Castle (宇和島城, Ehime Pref.) is in Uwajima city in the southwestern part of Shikoku.
+Uwajima Castle is in Uwajima city in Ehime Prefecture.

-The castle was built as fort in 941, and it was renoveted in 1601.
+The castle was built as fort in 941, and full-scale castle was built in 1596.

 Kyushu Region